 One of the highlights of my visit was taking the McCoys Swamp and River Tour.
 It is an additional charge on top of your entrance fee, and you’ll want to make reservations beforehand…but you don’t want to miss this!

-We explored the tidal marsh, learning about the importance of the river to the animals and industry of the area, the impact of changes to the river, and hoped for a peek at alligators, water birds and more.
+Explore the tidal marsh, learn about the importance of the river to the animals and industry of the area, the impact of changes to the river, and hope for a peek at alligators, water birds and more.

 Because I visited during a conference, we did not have an opportunity to take the boat from the marsh into the swamp, but you will on this 2-hour excursion.
 The old-growth swamps, with majestic trees hung with cypress moss, are as wild as they are romantic.

 Nothing says “Mississippi Gulf Coast” like fresh seafood, and I loved learning more about how that happens down here.
 A ride aboard the Biloxi Shrimping Tour is fun AND educational!